Originate/guide/security/README.md

 Choosing a Hash Function

-- Slower is actually better!
+- Slower is actually better
   - We want the hash computation to be slow for an attacker, but not too slow for the server
 - With the rise of GPU computing, SHA-family hash functions can be computed much faster by the average user
 - [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) was made to slow down GPU-based bruteforce attacks, but requires very little RAM which lets it be quickly computed using dedicated hardware like ASICs or FPGAs
   - Bcrypt is the most popular and is the most widely used
 - [Scrypt](https://en.wikipedia.org/wiki/Scrypt) is a relatively new hash function that's similar to bcrypt but was designed specifically to make it more costly to bruteforce on dedicated hardware by having larger RAM requirements
   - Scrypt is still young (~2 years old) and in the world of cryptography, older time-tested and peer reviewed algorithms are preferred
-- Don't use old, deprecated hash functions like MD5 or SHA1 anymore!
+- Don't use old, deprecated hash functions like MD5 or SHA1 anymore

 Like with most things in security, use popular peer-reviewed crypto libraries written by people that do cryptography full-time.
-Do **NOT** implement any algorithms yourself!
+Do **NOT** implement any algorithms yourself.
 And do not ever, **ever** , **EVER** write your own encryption/hashing algorithms!!!

 **Crypto Libraries**